PowerShell scripting in SAM component monitors

 The ability to create and deploy PowerShell scripts to remote machines within SAM is a powerful advantage for system administrators.
 With an interactive prompt and scripting environment, PowerShell provides access to the file system on remote computers, along with data stores such as the registry so you can use it monitor applications that might not otherwise be monitorable.

 In addition to this overview, see the following topics in this section:

-- How Execution Mode impacts PowerShell script monitors
+- How Execution Mode impacts PowerShell scripts in SAM

 Disclaimer: SolarWinds recommends that you always review scripts to check for malicious code.
 Custom scripts you create or download from THWACK are not part of the SolarWinds software purchased from SolarWinds.
 Your organization should internally review and assess to what extent PowerShell scripts will be incorporated into your environment.
 You elect to utilize custom scripts at your own risk, and you will be solely responsible for the incorporation of the same, if any.